 of Patients Receiving Intravenous Moderate Sedation for Medical/Surgical Procedures

 Guidelines for the Care of Patients Receiving Intramuscular, Subdermal,

 or Subcutaneously Injected Medications for Cosmetic/Aesthetic Treatment

-Guidelines for a Registered Nurse’s Role in Emergent Intubation Performed by a Physician
+Guidelines for a Registered Nurse’s Role in Emergent Intubation Performed by an Authorized Provider

 Guidelines for Registered Nurse Performance of a History and Physical Examination

 Guidelines for Registered Nurse Use of Devices for PICC Tip Placement Confirmation in Adults